Motor Insurance

 Trends in the cost to own a car

-If you own a car, you probably are acutely that the cost to own and run a car in the UK has increased in recent years.
-A lot.
-But how much?
+If you own a car, you probably are acutely aware that some costs to own and run a car in the UK have increased in recent years, in particular car insurance and repairs/servicing.
+But the cost of petrol has decreased significantly from recent highs, nearly offsetting those other cost increases for the typical driver.

-Based on analysis of data from the Office for National Statistics, NimbleFins estimates that the cost to own a car in 2024 is 19% higher than 2020, as costs have risen from £3,225 to £3,834 over this four year time period.
-This means motorists spend around £600 more per year to operate their vehicles.
+Based on analysis of data from the Office for National Statistics and the SMMT, NimbleFins estimates that the cost to own a car in 2025 is 4.1% higher than 2020, as costs have risen from £3,225 to £3,357 over this five year time period.
+This means motorists spend ~£130 more per year to operate a vehicle now.

-As you can see in the data below, the areas of car ownership that have risen the most are car insurance (up 63%), repairs and servicing (up 31%) and purchase/depreciation (up 25%)—inflationary pressures have hit nearly every area of car ownership.
+As you can see in the data below, the areas of car ownership that have risen the most are car insurance (up 27%), repairs and servicing (up 32%) and purchase/depreciation (up 12%)—inflationary pressures have hit nearly every area of car ownership.
+But fuel has dropped in price, offsetting those other price rises—although personally we still feel like fuel is quite expensive, as it's still higher than it was in the 2010s (see a chart on fuel prices here) and driving habits have changed, with many motorists driving less.

 Cost of Cars in the UK

-For example, the Ford Fiesta starts from around £18,000.
-Some cars cost a bit more, however, with the ever-popular VW Golf starting in the mid-£30,000s.
+For example, the Ford Puma Titanium starts from around £26,000.
+Some cars cost a bit more, however, with the ever-popular Ford Focus starting around £29,000.
 Budget-conscious households can save by purchasing a gently-used car and staying away from the trend of buying more expensive cars.

 Resources such as AutoTrader and Desperate Seller can help those searching for cheap cars for sale.